tatschi/baseraids/README_MAY.txt

 run ".\gradlew eclipse"

 # create and setup eclipse project
-open eclipse and import folder as gradle project eclipse settings(for workspace): go to eclipse preferences->Java->Installed JREs and add and select the jdk1.8 go to eclipse preferences->Compiler and set compiler compliance level to 1.8
+open eclipse and create a new workspace open eclipse and import folder as gradle project eclipse settings(for workspace): go to eclipse preferences->Java->Installed JREs and add and select the appropriate jdk (see earlier steps) go to eclipse preferences->Compiler and set compiler compliance level to 1.8

 alternatively eclipse settings(for project):